 Serving Suggestions

-These delicious beef kabobs pair well with a side of vegetables.
-Any veggie will work!
-But a few of my favorite side dishes to serve with them are:
+These delicious beef kabobs pair well with a simple side of salad or steamed vegetables.
+Here are a few ideas:

 Topping them with homemade tahini sauce or tzatziki sauce is another tasty option.
 And you can also use them in a steak salad.